JOIDES Resolution: Other facilities

-In addition to laboratories and technical resources, the JOIDES Resolution contains a conference room, offices, cabins (berths) for members of the crew and science parties, and a hospital, galley, and mess hall.
-A gym, movie room, and lounge with a small library are also provided.
+In addition to laboratories and technical resources, the JOIDES Resolution contained a conference room, offices, cabins (berths) for members of the crew and science parties, and a hospital, galley, and mess hall.
+A gym, movie room, and lounge with a small library were also provided.

 Technical advances

-The capabilities of JOIDES Resolution and the tools and techniques used to address science objectives have been continually improved during the life span of the scientific ocean drilling program.
-Key recent operational innovations include development of a half-length advanced piston corer (HLAPC) and the drill-in-casing and hydraulic release tool (HRT).
+The capabilities of JOIDES Resolution and the tools and techniques used to address science objectives were continually improved during the life span of the scientific ocean drilling program.
+Key operational innovations included development of a half-length advanced piston corer (HLAPC) and the drill-in-casing and hydraulic release tool (HRT).

 Half-length advanced piston corer

 The HLAPC takes a 4.7 m core rather than a standard 9.5 m APC core.
 It was designed to potentially extend the depth of piston core penetration, allowing collection of cores suitable for high-resolution paleoceanography and paleoclimatology from greater depths.
-Since initial deployment in 2013, the HLAPC has increased the piston coring depth record to 490 m below seafloor.
-The HLAPC was also the only coring tool to successfully recover unconsolidated sands from the Bengal Fan (Expedition 354) and in other environments where the lithology has proven difficult to recover using either the APC or extended core barrel (XCB) tools.
+After initial deployment in 2013, the HLAPC increased the piston coring depth record to 490 m below seafloor.
+The HLAPC was also the only coring tool to successfully recover unconsolidated sands from the Bengal Fan (Expedition 354) and in other environments where the lithology proved difficult to recover using either the APC or extended core barrel (XCB) tools.

 Drill-in-casing and hydraulic release tool

 Deep sediment holes, including those that penetrate basement rock below sediments, traditionally have required pre-drilling a deep hole and installing double and triple casing strings to stabilize the upper hole, requiring as long as 7–10 days.
-Starting in 2014 on Expedition 352, the approach of drilling-in a single casing string and reentry system with a mud motor and underreamer without pre-drilling a hole has resulted in casing the upper part of a hole in a shorter time (3–4 days).
+Starting in 2014 on Expedition 352, the approach of drilling-in a single casing string and reentry system with a mud motor and underreamer without pre-drilling a hole resulted in casing the upper part of a hole in a shorter time (3–4 days).
 In 2015, a hydraulic release tool (HRT) was adapted to drill-in a reentry system with a short casing string to start a hole in bare rock seafloor at Southwest Indian Ridge (Expedition 360).
 The HRT and related hardware is now the standard drill-in casing system to establish a single casing string for deep sediment penetration.

 JOIDES Resolution science operations

-Scientific ocean drilling allows researchers to access the records of millions of years of Earth's climatic, biological, chemical, and geological history that are buried beneath the ocean floor.
-Advances in our understanding of Earth's past can help us to better understand and predict its future, and can inform decision-making about important environmental issues facing society today.
+Scientists drill the ocean floor to access the records of millions of years of Earth's climatic, biological, chemical, and geological history.
+Research can help to better understand and predict Earth's future, and can inform decision-making on environmental topics.